awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/fargate_service.md

 As you see 3 tasks were placed on FARGATE and 1 is placed on FARGATE_SPOT Capacity Providers as per the Capacity Providers Strategy.

+Spot Interruption Handling on ECS Fargate Spot
+---

+When tasks using Fargate Spot capacity are stopped due to a Spot interruption, a two-minute warning is sent before a task is stopped.
+The warning is sent as a task state change event to Amazon EventBridge and a SIGTERM signal to the running task.
+When using Fargate Spot as part of a service, the service scheduler will receive the interruption signal and attempt to launch additional tasks on Fargate Spot if capacity is available.

+To ensure that your containers exit gracefully before the task stops, the following can be configured:

+• A stopTimeout value of 120 seconds or less can be specified in the container definition that the task is using.
+Specifying a stopTimeout value gives you time between the moment the task state change event is received and the point at which the container is forcefully stopped.

+• The **SIGTERM** signal must be received from within the container to perform any cleanup actions.

 ***Optional Exercise:***
 Try changing the Capacity Provider Strategy by assigning different weightrs to FARGATE and FARGATE_SPOT Capacity Providers and update the service.